dalealleshouse/zero-to-devops/README.md

 ## Kubernetes Cluster

-In order to run the demo, you must have a K8S cluster.
+In order to run the demo, you must have a working K8S cluster.
 Creating a cluster is easy with all three of the major cloud providers.

 - [Google Cloud](https://cloud.google.com/container-engine/docs/quickstart)
 - [Azure](https://docs.microsoft.com/en-us/azure/container-service/container-service-kubernetes-walkthrough)